 We have seen many clients favour hybrid working which candidates have responded well to, preferring to have a mixture of remote and office-based days to make up their working week.

-YouGov recently undertook a survey with 1000 office-based workers which found 48% of participants agreed that the look and feel of an office would impact their opinions on the company.
+YouGov recently surveyed 1000 office-based workers and found that 48% of participants agreed that the look and feel of an office would impact their opinions on the company.
 They felt that the way an office appeared would reflect how the employer values their employees, culture and takes pride in the workspace provided.
 A reminder that first impressions do count!!

 As a business we recently invested in our new head office.
-We wanted to invest in a space that our staff would not only find functional, but could and would use in a social and recreational way, for example, during our lunch breaks or after work.
-This balance was key to use and got us thinking…
+We wanted to invest in a space that our staff would find functional and use socially and recreationally, for example, during our lunch breaks or after work.
+This balance was key to use and got us thinking...how can office design impact well-being, recruitment and long-term staff retention?

 Things to consider: